top of page

 How Annual Leave in Japan Work

 Japan is known for its hard-working ethics, but they are actually quite generous with annual leaves.
-This article will explain how many leave days you will have every year and other paid leave, such as public holidays and family-related occasions.
+This article will explain how many leave days you will have every year and other paid leaves, such as public holidays and family-related occasions.

 Annual Leave in Japan